Search

 English law, established by a combination of caselaw and statute, provides for the remedies and rights of recovery which a contracting party will have if the other party is in breach of contract.
 For example, a right to terminate the contract and/or bring an action for damages for breach of contract.

-As explained above, English law also implies certain terms into contracts.
+English law also implies certain terms into contracts.

 A party to a contract can seek to exclude or restrict its potential liability for breach of contract and the application of implied terms into contracts by including express exclusion clauses or liability limitation clauses in the contract.